kubeshop/botkube/CONTRIBUTING.md

         ```sh
         IMAGE_PLATFORM=linux/arm64 make container-image-single
-        docker tag ghcr.io/kubeshop/botkube:v9.99.9-dev <your_account>/botkube:v9.99.9-dev
+        docker tag ghcr.io/kubeshop/botkube:v9.99.9-dev {your_account}/botkube:v9.99.9-dev
-        docker push <your_account>/botkube:v9.99.9-dev
+        docker push {your_account}/botkube:v9.99.9-dev
         ```
-        Where `<your_account>` is Docker hub or any other registry provider account to which you can push the image.
+        Where `{your_account}` is Docker hub or any other registry provider account to which you can push the image.

    - **Multi-arch target builds for any K8s cluster**